-In March 2020 in connection with the implementation of the CARES Act and related provisions, we have elected the temporary relief in the Coronavirus Aid, Relief and Economic Security Act (CARES Act) not to apply the guidance in ASC 310-40 on accounting for troubled debt restructurings (TDRs) to loan modifications related to COVID-19 made between March 1, 2020 and the earlier of (1) December 31, 2020 or (2) 60 days after the end of the COVID-19 national emergency.
+In March 2020, in connection with the implementation of the CARES Act and related provisions, we have elected the temporary relief in the CARES Act not to apply the guidance in ASC 310-40 on accounting for troubled debt restructurings (TDRs) to loan modifications related to COVID-19 made between March 1, 2020 and the earlier of (1) December 31, 2020 or (2) 60 days after the end of the COVID-19 national emergency.
 The relief was only applied to modifications for borrowers that were not more than 30 days past due as of December 31, 2019.
+As of June 30, 2020, there were no loan modifications that would have been previously treated as TDRs under the guidance in ASC 310-40.